telerik/uwp-docs/cloud-integration/google-cloud/cloud-storage.md

 ## Step 1: Create the {{ site.framework_name }} Application

 Create a standard {{ site.framework_name }} application and add 3 Buttons and a RadListView control to it.
 The first button will list all of the files uploaded in our storage.
-The second button will upload a file and the third one will delete the selected file in the RadListBox.
+The second button will upload a file and the third one will delete the selected file in the RadListView.

 #### __[XAML] Example 1: Defining the view__